GalwayK/WPFBookstoreApplication/README.md

 # What is this application?

-This is a Graphical User Interface (GUI) application coded in C# using the Windows Presentation Foundation.
+This is a Graphical User Interface (GUI) application coded in C# using the Windows Presentation Foundation, written with the Visual Studio code editor.
 This application emulates the function of an inventory tracking program for a Bookstore, tracking the information of books stocked by the store.

 # What information is tracked by this application?